RaceoOnLife/RaceOnLife_FriendlySDK/README.md

 - **AI-Powered NPCs**: Smart NPCs with complete freedom of action in an open world.
 - **Diverse Game Modes**: Including Car Football, Survival Derby, Speed, Drift, and more.
 - **Earn Real Money**: Players can earn while playing, making the game accessible and rewarding.
+- **FriendlySDK**: Our goal is to create a dynamic in-game platform where partner developers can integrate their solutions using our FriendlySDK, while simultaneously offering them access to our player base and improving the ecosystem as a whole.
+We not only provide a platform for Web3 developers to showcase their creations to dedicated player base, but also enhance the gaming experience.

 ## Gameplay